-Ever since Europeans arrived in Australia artists have sought to identify and depict the nature of the Australian landscape.
-The antiquity of the continent with its flat worn-down plains and occasional outcrop of rock or remnant of volcanic activity has fascinated artists.
-The peculiarities of colour and light in the landscape, and the delicacy of the bush vegetation, with its unique flora, have all inspired painters.
-In the decorative arts, including ceramics, a nationalist school of design, led by visionaries, such as Lucien Henri, in the late nineteenth century, and Eirene Mort, a practitioner and teacher, early in the twentieth century, sought inspiration from the flora and fauna.
-The fervor of nationalist sentiment which surrounded the celebration of the bicentennial of European settlement in 1988, encouraged, for a moment, a rebirth of interest in specifically Australian motifs in the decorative arts.
-But few potters, silversmiths, or cabinetmakers, have been inspired by the landscape.
+THE ANTIQUITY OF THE AUSTRALIAN CONTINENT with its flat worn-down plains and occasional outcrop of rock or remnant of volcanic activity continues to fascinate artists.
+The peculiarities of colour and light in the landscape, and the delicacy of the bush vegetation with its unique flora have inspired painters.
+In the decorative arts, including ceramics, a nationalist school of design led by visionaries such as Lucien Henri in the late 19th century and Eirene Mort, a practitioner and teacher, early in the 20th century, sought inspiration from the flora and fauna.
+The fervour of nationalist sentiment which surrounded the celebration of the bicentennial of European settlement in 1988, encouraged, for a moment, a rebirth of interest in specifically Australian motifs in the decorative arts.
+But few potters, silversmiths or cabinetmakers have been inspired by the landscape.
 Fewer still have been able to capture the qualities of the landscape in their work.